Jitesh117/jitesh117.github.io/content/blog/why-i-use-vim-and-why-you-should-too.md

 Go the the beginning of the function, go to `Normal` mode, press `Shift + V` and then `]]`.
 The whole function will get selected and then press `d` to delete it and store in the default register.
 Then go to the line where you want to paste the code and just press `p`.

 There are endless more number of things which can be achieved seamlessly with Vim, but that is out scope for this article.
-To know more about vim shortcuts, you follow this [article](https://vim.rtorr.com/).
+To know more about vim shortcuts, you can follow this [article](https://vim.rtorr.com/).

 ## My journey of learning Vim motions